 After all the adrenaline-pumping sports and exploring, you’ll deserve a chance to unwind.
 If you ask anyone who has visited Whistler how to do so they will all say one thing: the Scandinave Spa.
 Jennifer Hubbert from Canadian Traveller says:

 “I’m a self-described Scandinave Spa junkie; I won’t visit Whistler without spending a few hours in their blissful hideaway.
 Don a fluffy robe and get to work achieving Zen via the thermal circuit.
 Warm up in the eucalyptus steam room, then plunge into the cold pool.
 Bliss out on a natural high while holing up in a hammock, in one of the many solariums or sitting next to a crackling outdoor fire.
-Mum’s the word – there’s no talking in this mountain retreat.
+Mum’s the word – there’s no talking in mountain retreat.
 It’s lovely in summer, but magical in winter.
 Bring a magazine or book and make a few hours of it.”

 17. Whistler town market